TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

 yarn run build:docs
 ```

 Build the documentation from the source files using TypeDoc.
+The documentation
+will end up in the `<rootDir>/out/docs` directory.

 ```
 yarn run chk